Atuk3/Dungeon-Crawler/README.md

 * **d** makes the player move right
 * The game ends when the player gets to **E**

+## Ensure you reference my GitHub repository if my work or code is used.

 # Video link